Senate Bill 132 FAQs

 - PREA data from 2015 shows transgender people experience the highest rates of sexual victimization inside prisons and jails.
 All correctional agencies have a legal obligation to protect the people they incarcerate.

-Since transgender people may be singled out for violent attacks by other incarcerated people and are at a higher risk for victimization, CDCR must make every effort to protect this vulnerable population.
+Since transgender, non-binary and intersex people may be singled out for violent attacks by other incarcerated people and are at a higher risk for victimization, CDCR must make every effort to protect this vulnerable population.
 Housing transgender people according to their gender identity, when safe to do so, increases safety in prisons, upholds CDCR’s duty to protect all incarcerated people and promotes successful rehabilitation.

-All requests for housing based on gender identity will be reviewed by a multi-disciplinary classification committee chaired by the Warden and made up of custody, medical and mental health care staff, and a PREA Compliance Manager.
+All requests for housing based on gender identity will be reviewed by a multi-disciplinary classification committee chaired by a Warden and made up of custody, medical and mental health care staff, and a PREA Compliance Manager.
 This committee will review all case factors and the individual’s history to make a recommendation for approval or disapproval of the request.
-If approved, the incarcerated person will be transferred to a male or female Reception Center consistent with their gender identity.
-If disapproved, notification is given to the incarcerated person who has up to 30 days to grieve the decision.
-If grieved, it will be referred to the Departmental Review Board for a decision regarding housing in a male or female prison.
+If approved, the incarcerated person will be transferred to a male or female institution consistent with their gender identity.
+If disapproved, notification is given to the incarcerated person who has up to 60 days to file a grievance of the decision.
+If grieved, it will be referred to the Departmental Review Board for a decision regarding housing in a male or female institution.
+If there is new information, the request will be reevaluated by the classification committee.

 CDCR has a multi-disciplinary team of staff in place to review all gender-based housing preference requests.
 Custody, medical and mental health staff as well as a PREA Compliance Manager will be involved in every assessment of a request to be housed in a facility that matches a person’s gender identity.
 CDCR has the ability to deny a request based on management or security concerns.